 If you are using one of these types of medications, ask your healthcare provider if your specific medication will decrease the effectiveness of the pill, ring, or patch.

-6. Diabetes MedicationSome of the medications for diabetes, including Troglitazone and Pioglitazone can interact with birth control pills.
+6. Diabetes MedicationSome of the medications for diabetes, including Actos (pioglitazone) and Avandia (rosiglitazone) may interact with birth control pills.
 Make sure to discuss these types of medications with your healthcare provider to see if they will affect the use of your oral contraceptives.

-7. Anxiety TreatmentsAsk your healthcare provider if your specific anti-anxiety medication will decrease the effectiveness of the Pill as certain medicines used to treat anxiety or sleeping problems, such as Diazepam or Temazepam, may interfere with successful combination contraceptive use.
+7. Anxiety TreatmentsAsk your healthcare provider if your specific anti-anxiety medication will decrease the effectiveness of the Pill.
+Certain medicines used to treat anxiety, muscle spasms or sleeping problems, such as Valium, Diastat (diazepam) or Restoril (temazepam) may potentially interfere with successful combination contraceptive use.

-Although not a medication, vomiting and diarrhea may also lower the effectiveness of the pill.
+Although not a medication, excessive vomiting and/or diarrhea may also lower the effectiveness of the pill.

-Additionally, the medication, Aprepitant, which is used to prevent or treat nausea and vomiting vcan also interfer with the oral contraceptive effectiveness.
+Additionally, the medication, Emend (aprepitant), which is used to prevent or treat nausea and vomiting can also interfere with the oral contraceptive effectiveness.
 If you are experiencing these symptoms or taking this medication, use an additional method of birth control and contact your healthcare provider for advice.